russell-parrott/reet/README.md

 [![DOI](https://zenodo.org/badge/1038390482.svg)](https://doi.org/10.5281/zenodo.16880174)

-# Structural Governance Standard for AI
+# REET - the Structural Governance Standard for AI

-This repository is the authoritative public record of the Structural Governance Standard for AI — a complete, verifiable oversight framework built on the Q1–Q15 verification set, including structural questions, pass/fail criteria, and evidence formats.
+This repository is the authoritative public record of REET - the Structural Governance Standard for AI — a complete, verifiable oversight framework built on the Q1–Q15 verification set, including structural questions, pass/fail criteria, and evidence formats.

 The Standard formally defines AI governance as a discipline in its own right.
 It treats compliance not as a statement of intent, but as an engineered system condition that can be independently verified in operation.